Irwin Schiff: Tax resistance activism

-Schiff had a web site named "PayNoIncomeTax.com," which offered his various books for sale.
+Schiff operated his tax protester activities from a storefront in Las Vegas, where he would sell his books and tapes and do tax consulting.
+His appearances on national television shows made him a familiar media presence.
+Schiff also had a web site named "PayNoIncomeTax.com," which offered his various books for sale.
 He was featured in Hollywood producer Aaron Russo's 2006 film America: Freedom to Fascism.